-But if you lose your shoe because you left it outside overnight, you’re probably not getting it back.
+But I got lucky.
+If your shoe disappears because you left it outside overnight, you’re probably not getting it back.

 I brought a global credit card and hid a backup in my bag, remembering the awful experience of being pickpocketed in Barcelona and being without access to cash.

 Much like many major cities (I’m looking at you Rome), it is hard to cross the streets of Thailand.
 You just have to step into the street and hone your long-forgotten frogger skills.
-If you were born after 1985 and don’t know what Frogger is, then you’re on your own.
+If you were born after 1985 and don’t know what frogger is, then you’re on your own.
+Peace be with you.

 Mild means spicy; spicy means hot; hot means burn your face off.